pangolindex/Grants-Program/README.md

 Besides, we also have a **community room for all grant recipients**.
 Head over to that room to share your experience with other grantees, ask grants-related questions or simply hang out:

 - [W3F Grants Community](https://matrix.to/#/!XpynPDLusWUWfDpaqr:matrix.org?via=web3.foundation&via=matrix.org)

-## :rocket: Alternative Funding Sources

-Some funding sources might be more and some less suitable for your project throughout its various stages.
-We encourage you to explore alternative funding options listed below.
-Please note, however, that you should not seek to fund the **same scope of work** from multiple sources and that any team found doing so will have its Web3 Foundation support terminated.

 ## :information_source: License<!-- omit in toc -->